| Written by Mark Buzinkay

 This said, drilling projects make big money and take an enormous workforce.
 Let's look at the job of an oil rig manager and his primary responsibilities: he ensures operations are handled efficiently and also help keep the crew safe.
 Besides coordinating with three to four crews and managing day-to-day drilling activities, he must adhere to oil rig safety practices and follow environmental and other government laws and policies.
 Not an easy job to oversee a large part of the operations for safety.
 Most of it is the day-to-day safety of the crew and making sure they have what they need to follow policies.

-In general, accidents and injuries can result from the improper handling or maintenance of equipment.
+In general, oil rig accidents and injuries result from the improper handling or maintenance of equipment.
 This includes a long list:

 Struck-By/ Caught-In/ Caught-Between